bhaveshbalachandran/pwn.college-Bhavesh/2.Pondering Paths/Position_elsewhere.md

-# Challenge 4 : Position_elsewheree
+# Challenge 4 : Position_elsewhere

 The challenge is about navigating the filesystem using the cd command and executing a program from a specific directory